 There is quite a bit of research showing that insufficient sleep increases appetite and is linked to higher weights.
-Scientists believe that a lack of shut eye causes the secretion of more hunger-inducing hormones, making people eat more than they would otherwise.
+Scientists believe that a lack of shut-eye causes the secretion of more hunger-inducing hormones, making people eat more than they would otherwise.

-According to the a recent study published in the American Journal of Epidemiology, mothers who got less than 5 hours sleep 6 months postpartum weighed more (ten pounds plus) at one year than the moms who got more sleep.
+According to a recent study published in the American Journal of Epidemiology, mothers who got less than 5 hours of sleep 6 months postpartum weighed more (ten pounds plus) at one year than the moms who got more sleep.

 This is why I’m addressing sleep first.
 If you are not getting enough shut-eye, exercising and eating are going to be compromised as well.

 What to do?

 I could make this tip “get more sleep” and end it there.
 I know from experience that just telling people to do something rarely does the trick.
 It’s much better for people to focus on “why” they want to do something.